Out of Hours

 - At least 1 educational session on delivering unscheduled care should be delivered in house by the in-hours GP trainer (clinical supervisor), and one day should be spent delivering such care under close supervision

-- Induction programme – up to 32 hours to be taken as study leave and delivered in hours where possible at the beginning of the first of the two GP placements in ST2/3.
+- CHOC Out of Hours Induction Programme – up to 32 hours to be taken as study leave and delivered in hours where possible at the beginning of the first of the two GP placements in ST2/3.
 This course will cover management of acutely unwell adults and children, palliative care, intermediate care, mental health, learning disabilities, telephone triage, the company, governance and IT systems.
 Attendance is mandatory, and in addition to the current regional teaching programme.

 - Once certified amber or above by the trainer, the trainee will undertake 36 hours of OOH work in each 6m GP post with Cumbria Health On Call, working within their normal shift pattern where possible, but with no overnight shifts.
 The time will be deducted from in-house clinical sessions.